mozillascience/citation-plugin/README.md

 npm install
 ```

 Once the install script finishes, navigate to [about:debugging#addons](about:debugging#addons).
-Once there, select the the "Load Temporary Add-on", navigate to the Plugin directory and select the manifest.json and click load
+Once there, select "Load Temporary Add-on", navigate to the Plugin directory and select the manifest.json and click load
 ## Contributor Install
 If you are interested in contributing to citation-plugin please follow these install instructions.
 They will add a pre-commit hook that will run our linter and reject commits that do not meet the project's coding standards.
 We are adhereing to the [AirBnb style guide](https://github.com/airbnb/javascript).
 ```